resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 Emitted by: Sonatype Nexus2 only.

-## Non-standard headers
+## Non-standard `X-` headers

-Some MRMs and Maven Central emit headers `x-checksum-sha1` and `x-checksum-md5`.
+Maven Central emit headers `x-checksum-sha1` and `x-checksum-md5` along with artifact response.
+Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` heaers.
 Resolver will detect these and use their value.

-Emitted by: Maven Central and Artifactory, maybe by some others as well.
+Emitted by: Maven Central and some MRMs and .
+Kinda , maybe by some others as well.

+$$

 ## Digest Headers (draft)